iotaledger/bee/bee-node/bee-plugin/README.md

 # bee-plugin

-The bee node API for plugins
+The bee node API for plugins.